guregodevo/pastis/README.md

 Routes are matched in the order they are defined.
 The first route that matches the request is invoked.

-In Pastis, query or path parameters are both accessible via the optional callback parameter of type url.Values.
-Note that this parameter is optional and there must be at most one of this type among the callback input parameters.
-By convention, it must be declared before any other callback parameter.
+In Pastis, query or path parameters are both accessible via the optional callback parameter of type *url.Values*.

-Route patterns may include named parameters:
+Route patterns may include **named parameters:

 ```go
 	api.Get("/posts/:title", func(params url.Values) (int, interface{}) {